MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Details on ITEP Completeness and Limitations

 \subsection{Completeness of ITEPs}

-\textbf{Preliminaries and notation.} We restrict attention to robots within the scope of Sec.~\ref{sec:modeling}.
-After preprocessing (merging fixed-joint chains) and planar four-bar contraction, all remaining joints on the actuator-free graph are 1-DoF joints of type $R$, $P$, or generalized $G$ (a contracted four-bar transmission), and the graph is a DAG by Assumption~\ref{asp:3}.
-Hence between any two connected vertices there is at most one simple directed path.
-For an actuator $A_j$, let $L_{p_t}$ and $L_{p_r}$ be the tube/rod parent links, and let $P$ be the directed path between them in the contracted DAG (if it exists), with $|P|$ the number of links on $P$.
+\textbf{Preliminaries and notation. } We restrict attention to robots within the scope of \mbox{Section~\ref{sec:modeling}}.
+After preprocessing (merging fixed-joint chains) and planar four-bar contraction, all remaining joints on the actuator-free graph are 1-DoF joints of type $R$, $P$, or generalized $G$ (a contracted four-bar transmission), and the graph is acyclic by Assumption~\ref{asp:3}.
+As discussed in Section~\ref{sec:topo-algo}, the ITEP extraction is applied within the target mining-robot topologies in which the relevant endpoint links are connected by a unique simple topological path: tree-like cases satisfy this directly, and cases involving generalized joints are restricted by the design condition that actuator paths do not pass through already actuated generalized joints.
+For an actuator $A_j$, let $L_{p_t}$ and $L_{p_r}$ be the tube/rod parent links, and let $P$ be this unique simple path between them in the contracted topology, with $|P|$ the number of links on $P$.

-\begin{lemma} Locking an actuator $A_j$ is kinematically equivalent to merging its tube and rod into a single rigid link $L_{rt}$ attached to $L_{p_t}$ and $L_{p_r}$ by two revolute joints (Fig.~\ref{fig:topo-build-other-actuators}).
-If $|P|=2$, locking introduces no loop; if $|P|>2$, locking creates a local loop consisting of $P$ and the two revolute attachments via $L_{rt}$. \end{lemma} \begin{proof} Fixing the rod--tube relative motion removes the actuator's internal DoF, so the tube and rod behave as one rigid body.
+\begin{lemma} Locking an actuator $A_j$ is kinematically equivalent to merging its tube and rod into a single rigid link $L_{rt}$ attached to $L_{p_t}$ and $L_{p_r}$ by two revolute joints (Figure~\ref{fig:topo-build-other-actuators}).
+If $|P|=2$, the locked actuator is equivalent, after constraint reduction, to fixing the direct joint between $L_{p_t}$ and $L_{p_r}$, so no independent local loop is retained in the reduced topology; if $|P|>2$, locking creates a local loop consisting of $P$ and the two revolute attachments via $L_{rt}$. \end{lemma} \begin{proof} Fixing the rod--tube relative motion removes the actuator's internal DoF, so the tube and rod behave as one rigid body.
 They remain connected to the mechanism through their mounting revolute joints, yielding the merged link $L_{rt}$.
-If $L_{p_t}$ and $L_{p_r}$ are adjacent ($|P|=2$), fixing that single joint suffices and no cycle is created.
+If $L_{p_t}$ and $L_{p_r}$ are adjacent ($|P|=2$), the locked actuator and the direct parent--parent joint form only a zero-mobility constraint that is reduced to a fixed joint in Algorithm~\ref{alg:topo}; therefore no independent local loop remains to be solved.
 Otherwise, the existing path $P$ together with the new two-edge connection through $L_{rt}$ forms a cycle. \end{proof}